adrianolek/AOTranslationBundle/README.md

 ![Translations web debug toolbar](https://raw.github.com/adrianolek/AOTranslationBundle/master/Resources/doc/img/profiler.png)

 Now you can edit all your translation messages.
-Message parameters can be inserted directly into translation by clicking on the link in Parameters column.
+Message parameters can be inserted directly into translation by clicking on the link in Parameters (2) column.
-After you are done click `Save Translations`.
+After you are done click the `Save Translations` button (1).

+As the translator needs to know which messages are used in each action, it stores this relation in a cache table.
+Therefore, when a message is not used anymore it will still be visible in the translations panel.
+To clear the cached messages use the `Reset action cache` button, which will clear the cache for current action.
+Alternatively use the `Reset cache` button, which will clear cache for all actions.
+The cache will be rebuilt with the next execution of an action.

 ![Translations panel](https://raw.github.com/adrianolek/AOTranslationBundle/master/Resources/doc/img/panel.png)